mikewy0527/vim-one/README.md

 ## Everything You Should Know about This Fork

-It seems rakr stopped maintaining the original repo and there's been no response for the pull requests since March 2018, although he still uses GitHub once in a while from what we know about the contribution graph.
-Hence, I decide to stop opening pr and updates in my own fork.
+~~It seems rakr stopped maintaining the original repo and there's been no response for the pull requests since March 2018, although he still uses GitHub once in a while from what we know about the contribution graph.~~ Although rakr failed to resolve a merge conflict, my optimization fix was added manually at last.

+The original repo lacks maintenance.
+The author checks PRs about once a season?
+And the accepted PRs even introduced bugs, which let me suspect if there's any code review being done.
+I'll just stop opening pr to it and keep updates in my own fork.

 Changes made on this fork

-- reduce theme loading time from 170 ms to 18 ms by
+* reduce theme loading time from 170 ms to 18 ms by
-  - hard coding the 256 color, see [pr_93]
+  * hard coding the 256 color, see [pr_93]
-  - reusing highlight definitions with predefined groups (`hi link`)
+  * reusing highlight definitions with predefined groups (`hi link`)
-- color palette customization support
+* color palette customization support

 |                              | loading time           |
 | ---------------------------- | ---------------------- |